Self-harm can affect us in lots of different ways.

 Wanting to change how you cope is a great first step to stopping self-harming.

-Young people also told us they self-harm because they want to:
+Young people we spoke to also told us they self-harm because they want to:

-Some people may try self-harm once, and then move onto a different coping strategy.
+Some of us may try self-harm once, and then move onto a different coping strategy.
 Others might try it several times because it seems to work, and then start to rely on it.